CtrlK

 Progressive Disclosure

 The skill references 'references/sdk-track-patterns.md' multiple times for detailed per-language examples, which is good progressive disclosure design.
-However, no bundle files were provided, so the referenced file doesn't actually exist in the bundle — this means the references are broken.
-The main content is well-organized with clear sections, but the Important Context section could arguably be split out.
+However, no bundle files were provided, meaning the referenced file doesn't actually exist in the bundle, which undermines the reference structure.
+The main content is well-organized with clear sections but the Important Context section could arguably be split out.

 2 / 3